Frequently Asked Questions About the Pathology Residency Program at the University of Utah

 How many positions are there in your program?

-We accept four in the AP/CP track and one in either an AP-only, CP-only, or Physician Scientist track each year.
+We accept approximately four in the AP/CP track and one in either an AP-only, CP-only, AP/NP, or Physician Scientist track each year.
 There is some variability from year-to-year depending on the current resident complement and distribution of their tracks of training.

-Do you have a cut off for USMLE Step 1 and 2 scores?
+Do you have a cut off for USMLE and COMLEX scores?

 You must have passed the USMLE or COMLEX exams on the first attempt (candidates successful only after repeated attempts are less likely to be considered).
 Candidates who match with the University of Utah residency program must successfully pass USMLE Step 1, Step 2 CK, and Step 2 CS or COMLEX Level 1, Level 2-CE, and Level 2-PE before they begin their residencies.
 Due to the COVID-19 pandemic, administration of Step 2 CS has been temporarily suspended (until at least June 1, 2021) and COMLEX Level 2-PE has also been temporarily suspended (until at least November 1, 2020).
 The program recognizes that this will impact individuals applying for residency in 2020-2021 and will make the necessary modifications.

 Do you consider year of graduation from medical school?